 - 1 1/4 teaspoon active dry yeast or bread machine yeast

 - optional: 1/3 cup chopped pecans or walnuts

 Mix the yeast with the warm milk and 1 tablespoon of granulated sugar.
-Let sit for a few minutes while you mix the egg, salt, 3 tablespoons of softened butter and 1 cup of flour thoroughly with a hand mixer.
+Let sit for a few minutes while you mix the egg, salt, 3 tablespoons of softened butter, the other 2 tablespoons of granulated sugar and 1 cup of flour thoroughly with a hand mixer.
 Add yeast/milk mixture and an additional cup of flour, beat well.
 Mix the last cup of flour in by hand.
 You will have a stiff dough.
 Turn out onto a floured piece of wax paper/counter/work surface and fold and turn three or four times until lightly coated with flour and smooth.

 The dough should look like this: